Case studies and summaries from OCLC Research FAST users survey published in new FAST Users report

 - Publishing FAST as linked data under an open license has favorably advanced its adoption

 FAST is an enumerative faceted subject heading schema derived from Library of Congress Subject Headings (LCSH).
-Development was initiated in 1998 by OCLC Research with the Library of Congress to work together on a research project aimed at developing a faceted controlled vocabularly based on LCSH.
+Development was initiated in 1998 by OCLC Research with the Library of Congress to work together on a research project aimed at developing a faceted controlled vocabulary based on LCSH.
 Over the period of the project, FAST has been built out into an eight-facet vocabulary with a universe of approximately 1.7 million headings across all facets and has been made available as Linked Open Data and integrated into a number of metadata workflows and discovery systems.

 Community interest in knowing who is using FAST and how FAST is being used has also grown.
 To address this interest, OCLC Research conducted a census of FAST users in late 2012 and early 2013 to examine: